If you live in Nebraska, you know how pesky wasps can be. Wasps are some of the most common insects in the state and can be a real nuisance.

 28. Common Thread-Waisted Wasp

-The Common Thread-waisted Wasp, also known as the Ammophila procera, is one of the most commonly seen wasps in Nebraska.
+The Common Thread-waisted Wasp, also known as the Ammophila procera, is one of Nebraska’s most commonly seen wasps.

-This species of wasp is most active during late summer and early fall, when they will be found near open grassy areas searching for food.
+This species of wasp is most active during late summer and early fall when it is found near open grassy areas searching for food.

 This wasp can reach up to 1.5 inches long and has a slender black body with yellow markings on its abdomen.